 - Discharging the debt of the honest debtor.

-- These goals are furthered by several key provisions of the Bankruptcy Code.
+These goals are furthered by several key benefits found in personal bankruptcies.

 First, the automatic stay will protect you and your assets as soon as you file bankruptcy, with few exceptions.